 Read the full review from our editors.

-Lowest Rate: Main House Room, $1,850; Editor’s Choice: Perch Cottage, $2,730 (all meals and wine and spirits included; minimum stay may apply).
+Lowest Rate: Main House Room, $1,700; Editor’s Choice: Woods Cottage, $2,730 (all meals, wine and spirits, most activities and laundry included; minimum stay may apply).

 All meals, snacks and beverages, including cocktails and canapés each evening and s'mores around the bonfire; Gourmet box lunches upon departure; Packing and unpacking service; Laundry service; Unlimited phone calls; Wi-Fi